syncfusion-content/flutter-docs/Flutter/maps/markers.md

 }
 ```

-## Updating the existing marker
+## Updating the existing markers

-You can update multiple markers at a same time by passing multiple indices to the [updateMarkers] function in the [controller] property.
+You can update multiple markers at a same time by passing indices to the [updateMarkers] method in the [MapShapeLayerController].
+The [markerBuilder] will be called again for the respective indices once [updateMarkers] method is called.

-I> You must update the [initialMarkersCount] property for any [controller] functions such as [insertMarker], [updateMarkers], [removeMarkerAt], and [clearMarkers].
+N> You can get the current markers count from [MapShapeLayerController.markersCount].

 ```dart
 List<Model> data;